weaponx69/oop-app-users-ii/README.md

 # App Users II

 Wow!
-Literally overnight, your \<INSERT APPLICATION NAME\> app has really taken off!
+Literally overnight, your App User app has really taken off!
 You decide to add a new feature to your app: posts.

 In order to gain this new functionality, you'll have to modify your original `User` class.